Cultural Immersion Programs

 Food: All meals are provided on tour by an appropriately trained cook as part of the Lirrwi support staff.
 Various dietary requirements are catered for.

 Accommodation: Most situations involve camping.
 Lirrwi provides quality, spacious tents with stretchers and bedding.
-Some homelands have a designated guest house with beds provided.
+Some homelands have a designated bunk house with beds provided.
+Sleeping arrangements maybe mixed.

 Climate: May to September is commonly referred to as the Dry Season and features warm days and cool nights.
 Maximum 31 degrees to a minimum of 15 degrees.